You are here

 - The disease is most destructive during warm and moist seasons, mostly infecting cucumbers, muskmelons, and watermelons.

 - To prevent cucurbit anthracnose, debris should be removed at the end of the season because the pathogen overwinters.

 Anthracnose is caused by the fungus Colletotrichum orbiculare (previously Colletotrichum lagenarium) and can be destructive of cucurbits during warm and moist seasons.
-This pathogen can infect all cucurbits but causes the most damage on cucumbers, muskmelons and watermelons.
+This pathogen can infect all cucurbits but causes the most damage to cucumbers, muskmelons, and watermelons.
 It is important to grow resistant varieties to reduce the chance of anthracnose infection.

 Anthracnose over-winters in infected plant debris in or on the soil from the previous year, but it can also be spread via seed.
 Under wet and warm (75°F or 24°C) conditions in the spring, the fungus releases spores (conidia).
 Conidia are not produced below 40°F (4.4°C), above 86°F (30°C), or if there is not sufficient moisture.
 Water is needed to free the conidia from the sticky fruiting bodies.
 If there is not enough moisture, the conidia cannot be released.
-When there is enough moisture, like dew, the sticky residue is dissolved and the conidia are released.
+The sticky residue is dissolved when enough moisture, like dew, and the conidia, are released.
 Conidia can spread up to several feet from rain-splash.